 Kalga Travel Itinerary

-After reaching Kasol, traveling to and staying at Kalga takes at least 2-3 days.
+After reaching Kasol, travelling to and staying at Kalga takes at least 2-3 days.
 Here I have included a 4-day itinerary to enjoy your stay at Kalga to the fullest.
 You can adjust this itinerary according to your preferences.

-Day 1: Reach Kasol and hire a cab or ride on a bus to reach Barshaini bus stand and then hike to Kalga.
+Day 1: Reach Kasol and hire a cab or ride on a bus to reach the Barshaini bus stand and then hike to Kalga.